Sports Coach Logo Sports Coach Training Principles Fitness Components

 Preparation for Competition

-Mr Tayyab explains how to prepare yourself to perform well in a competitive sport.
+Mr Tayyab explains how to prepare to perform well in a competitive sport.

 Participating and representing your country or region in a largescale sporting event is one of the biggest dreams for any sportsperson.
 The exposure, fame, and limelight that such events bring you are unparalleled.
-Every basketball and soccer athlete dreams of media chasing them for beeper and betting sites such as UFA raising bets on them.
+Every basketball and soccer athlete dreams of the media chasing them for beepers and betting sites such as UFA raising bets on them.
 All that indeed comes with a lot of hard work.
-However, it would help if you had the right sense of direction as well.
-If you are someone who aspires to make it big in the sports world and are new to large-scale sporting events, here are a few tips that will help you prep up.
+However, it would help if you also had the proper sense of direction.
+If you aspire to make it big in the sports world and are new to large-scale sporting events, here are a few tips that will help you prepare.

 Avoid Stress

-Before anything else, the most crucial thing that you need to remember is to avoid stress at all costs.
-It is understandable that when you are part of a competitive sport, especially some highly anticipated tournament, then the pressure level shoots up.
+Before anything else, the most crucial thing to remember is to avoid stress.
+Understandably, when you are part of a competitive sport, especially some highly anticipated tournament, the pressure level shoots up.
 The pressure meter rises exponentially when it is a team sport.
-Even though sports are driven by physical fitness primarily, many games such as cricket, football, etc. are referred to as the game of nerves, and rightly so.
-Besides physical fitness, your mental focus plays a crucial role in your performance, and that is why you must keep your stress levels in control.
+Even though sports are primarily driven by physical fitness, many games, such as cricket, football, etc., are referred to as the game of nerves, and rightly so.
+Besides physical fitness, your mental focus plays a crucial role in your performance, so you must keep your stress levels in control.

 Practice Hard

-They say practice makes a man perfect, and the saying stands true to its core when it comes to sports.
+They say practice makes a man perfect, and the saying stands true to its core in sports.
 Most sports events are scheduled months in advance.
-Make sure you utilize that window in practising as much as you can.
-Avoid being lazy even when there are no tournaments around the corner and stick to your fitness schedule even in your off-seasons.
+Make sure you utilize that window to practice as much as you can.
+Avoid being lazy even when no tournaments are around the corner, and stick to your fitness schedule even in your off-seasons.
 The more you practice, the better your performance will be.

 Rest Well

-It is no brainer that fitness and practice are the backbones of excellent performance for an athlete.
-That being said, your body requires adequate rest to allow your muscles to recover from the stress and tear that they undergo when you work out.
-Your muscles build up better, and quicker, and there are lesser chances of injuries if you allow adequate rest to your body.
+It is a no-brainer that fitness and practice are the backbones of excellent performance for an athlete.
+That said, your body requires adequate rest to allow your muscles to recover from the stress and tear they undergo when you work out.
+If you allow your muscles adequate rest, your muscles build up better and quicker, and there are fewer chances of injuries.
 Take at least a day off from the gym.
 Make sure your body gets a minimum of eight hours of uninterrupted sleep.

 Eat Well

-One of the worst myths that most new athletes have regarding fitness is that they need to eat less to sustain their fitness levels.
-Many aspiring athletes who are on the bulkier side also go to the extent of starving themselves.
-This is one of the biggest mistakes that you can make.
+One of the worst myths most new athletes have regarding fitness is that they need to eat less to sustain their fitness levels.
+Many aspiring athletes who are on the bulkier side also starve themselves.
+It is one of the biggest mistakes that you can make.
 Your body needs to be energetic and needs all the necessary nutrition in a balanced proportion.

-Make sure you eat adequately without overwatering.
-Avoid junk and stick to healthier meals.
-Ideally, try consulting a professional nutritionist who can guide you about your body meal requirement according to your body dynamics.
+Make sure you eat adequately without overeating.
+Avoid junk food and stick to healthier meals.
+Ideally, try consulting a professional nutritionist who can guide you about your body's meal requirements according to your body dynamics.

 Supplements

-Indeed, your regular food intake might not be able to satisfy your entire nutrition requirement.
+Indeed, your regular food intake may not satisfy your entire nutrition requirement.
 You might have a shortfall in certain areas which can be taken care of by having additional supplements.
 Most supplements such as Vitamin D3, multivitamins, and Omega-3 are safe to take regularly and should be part of your regular diet.

 Page Reference